 Even in children, symptoms are not always visible externally.

-Please make sure you put it on correctly!
+Please ensure it is put on correctly!

 I highly recommend ELANEE's ultra-thin nursing pads.
 At less than 1.4 mm, they're extremely thin and, thanks to their discreet fit, fit like a second skin.
 This means they cause less pain for often-irritated nipples.